HPCBio/EBP/scripts/purge_dups/README_purge_dups.md

 # 2. Dependencies

-- This step should be run after a raw assembly is generated with HiFi reads
+- This step should be run after a raw assembly is generated with HiFi reads OR after the Arrow-polishing step of a genome generated with CLR reads

 - purge_dups 1.2.5